-Renowned excavator of Jerusalem’s Temple Mount and southeastern hill (1867-1870).
+The renowned excavator of Jerusalem’s Temple Mount and southeastern hill (1867-1870).
 In 1867, he was commissioned by the Palestine Exploration Fund (PEF) to study the features of Jerusalem’s historic structures.
-His investigations, heralded the development of stratigraphic excavation, and are still of great value thanks to the careful plans and diagrams he provided, although achieved under extraordinarily difficult conditions.
+His investigations heralded the development of stratigraphic excavation, and are still of great value thanks to the careful plans and diagrams he provided, although achieved under extraordinarily difficult conditions.
 Warren mapped the rock surface of the Temple Mount, as well as the water systems deriving from the Gihon Spring.
 He was the first to go through Hezekiah’s Tunnel.
 His findings were published in a volume co-edited with Claude R. Conder.
 Warren’s publications include Recovery of Jerusalem (with C.W.
 Wilson), Underground Jerusalem and The Temple and the Tomb.
 He joined the PEF committee in 1871 and remained a member until his death.

 Weill, Reymond (1874-1950)

 A French Egyptologist who was the first Jewish archaeologist to dig in the country (1913-1914).
-Weill arrived in Jerusalem as representative of Baron Eduard de Rothschild in order to set foot in the City of David and particularly in reaction to the scandalous excavations of Parker.
+Weill arrived in Jerusalem as a representative of Baron Eduard de Rothschild in order to set foot in the City of David and particularly in reaction to the scandalous excavations of Parker.
 Weill was the first in Jerusalem to expose a wide excavation area rather than dig tunnels.
 Later, during 1923-1924, he returned to the City of David, again funded by Rothschild.
 He identified the hewn cavities as the tombs of the Judean kings.
 His most significant discovery was a Greek inscription mentioning two synagogue leaders, Theodotus and father Vettenos, dating to the late Second Temple Period.
-Following his first campaign in the City of David, Weill returned to France to take part in World War I. He was severely wounded, and was awarded the Legion of Honor.
+Following his first campaign in the City of David, Weill returned to France to take part in World War I. He was severely wounded and was awarded the Legion of Honor.